 Character-defining features include its prominent corner turret with four double hung windows topped with leaded stained glass, second story arched window openings with arched brick headers above, decorative cornice, and intact commercial storefronts.
 Bricks for the building were produced nearby with locally manufactured masonry from Peter Kirk’s brick works.

-Take a tour of the Peter Kirk building, visit our gallery, or even rent a room for your next event.
+Take a tour of the Peter Kirk building or visit our gallery.